jesusalbasvitil/WORK/DIA-/DIA- [Lobera].md

 ## Radiografía de una DIA- [Prompt]
 <!--1st.
 Read this doc and:

 2nd.
 Search next sections and subsections and find this or similar:  1.
-Descripción*; 2.
-Tramitación, inside "Análisis técnico"*, "Fundamentos de Derecho" and "Declaración" and inside these first A) Alternativas*, B) Impactos ZEPA*, C) Vulnerabilidad, D) Vigilancia ambiental.
+Descripción; 2.
+Tramitación, inside *"Análisis técnico", "Fundamentos de Derecho" and "Declaración" and inside these first A) *"Alternativas", B) *"Impactos ZEPA", C) Vulnerabilidad, D) Vigilancia ambiental.

 3rd.
 In each sections and subsections -only with asterisk- dig elements like species of birds found, protected legal figures; in brief these elements than add reasons to deny the project

 4th.
 Make an inform with the conclusion and a sort analysis, in markdown

+19121900

 -->